 Applying for a Boro Auto Loan

-Boro Student Car Loans are designed specifically for students who can’t qualify for conventional car loans.
 You can shop around for your car with a dealer of your choice, then submit an online application with Boro to secure financing.
 The entire application and approval process can be completed within two to three business days.

 While borrowers with excellent credit may be able to qualify for more favorable financing elsewhere, including promotional rates from car dealers that go as low as zero percent, college students with no credit history may not be eligible for better rates unless they have a cosigner.

-- Easy and fast qualifying: If you’re a college student and your GPA meets Boro’s requirements, you will likely be approved for a loan.
-You won’t need to ask a friend or family member to cosign for you.
-And you can get approved within as little as two days, so you’ll be on the road faster than with many competitors who could take a week or more to review your loan application.
+- Easy and fast qualifying: Borrowers can get approved in as little as two days, so you’ll be on the road faster than with many competitors who could take a week or more to review your loan application.

-- Reasonable interest rates: While not the lowest in the auto loan industry, Boro does offer reasonable rates to most borrowers – especially compared with most auto loans targeting people without great credit.
+- Reasonable interest rates: While not the lowest in the auto loan industry, Boro does offer competitive rates to most borrowers – especially compared with most auto loans targeting people without great credit.

-- You can buy almost any car you want: While the vehicle must come from a dealer and must be a newer model vehicle without too many miles or an accident history, you have a lot of leeway in the vehicle you pick.
+- You can buy almost any car you want: While there are requirements your car must meet, you have a lot of leeway in the vehicle you pick.
 You aren’t locked into shopping with a particular dealer, and you can buy a new or used vehicle.

 - You can build credit: Boro will report your payment history to credit reporting agencies, which will help improve your credit score so borrowing is easier in the future.

-- You can only buy a dealer car if you use Boro Student Car Loans: If you’d prefer to buy a used car from a private individual, you won’t be able to secure a Boro loan.
+- You can only buy through a dealer: If you’d prefer to buy a used car from a private individual, you won’t be able to secure a Boro loan.
 Sometimes this means passing up deals from private sellers and paying a little bit more at a dealership.

-- You’ll need a big down payment: You will generally be required to put down at least 25 percent of the vehicle’s purchase price, or as much as 35 percent if you’re borrowing more than $30,000.
+- You’ll need a big down payment: You will generally be required to put down at least 25% of the vehicle’s purchase price, or as much as 35% if you’re borrowing more than $30,000.

 How Boro Compares

-While dealers may offer more favorable financing to qualified borrowers with good credit, Boro’s rates and terms are pretty good compared with other lenders that target people with bad credit or no credit.
-Students who might otherwise be forced to turn to bad credit auto loans could pay interest rates of 18 percent or higher with these lenders.
+While dealers may offer more favorable financing to qualified borrowers with good credit, Boro’s rates and terms are pretty good compared with other lenders that target people with bad or no credit.